RDelet/FFDA/README.md

 The deformer will now load up the Tensorflow models we wrote earlier and predict values based on the transforms of the joints it has been given.

-All of this has been automated in the loadDeformer.py provided in this repo

 ## Notes